 Be aware that some policies do not offer refunds when the safety and security environment overseas changes.
 The terms and conditions of your policy will determine whether you are entitled to a refund if DFAT changes the level of the travel advice.
 It varies from policy to policy, so shop around.

-Your passport is your most important travel document.
 All Australian citizens must have a valid passport before leaving Australia and maintain a valid passport while overseas.
 All children travelling overseas, including newborn infants, must have their own passport.
-Safeguard your passport at all times.

 - DFAT in Australia and Australian missions overseas cannot help you arrange visas or work and residency permits for other countries.